anaseto/goal/README.md

-* Array performance is good enough most of the time, with variable liveness analysis that reduces cloning by reusing dead immutable arrays (good in code with limited branching), though it is not a goal to reach state-of-the-art (no SIMD, and small-int optimizations for bools only).
+* Array performance is good enough most of the time, with variable liveness analysis that reduces cloning by reusing dead immutable arrays (good in code with limited branching), though it is not a goal to reach state-of-the-art (no SIMD, and currently only boolean and int64 integer types).
 + Scalar performance is typical for a bytecode-compiled interpreter (without JIT), somewhat slower than a C bytecode interpreter: value representation is less compact than how it could be done in C, but Goal does have unboxed